jakerella/fuzzy-weather/README.md

-This library will retrieve weather data using the Dark Sky API and then provide a text description of the weather for a given day using a "fuzzy" representation suitable for use in a voice-command system.
+This library will retrieve weather data using the Dark Sky API and then provide a text description of the weather for a given day using a "fuzzy" representation suitable for use in a voice interface system.
 Think of this as a virtual meteorologist.

 > Note that you will need a [Dark Sky API key](https://darksky.net/dev/) to use this module!